EmmettJT/sequences_behaviour/README.md

 **3_analyse_across_sessions**

 - Same as step 2 but produces summary data across the sessions for each animal

+## Extended anlaysis scripts

 **AcrossAnimal_analysis**